A Beginners Guide to Growing Old Disgracefully

 If you are curious to find your Wise Woman Archetype, take my fun quiz and find out here.

-So, what would ageing disgracefully be like instead?
+What would ageing disgracefully look like instead?

 For me, the first image that comes to mind is Edina and Patsy of Absolutely Fabulous.
 Those women are ageing disgracefully and having fun doing so!